When will the next opportunity be for public involvement?

 How will this project be funded?

 The City is pursuing a multi-faceted funding strategy to pay for this critical and transformative infrastructure project.
 The strategy will leverage the City’s strong financial position that has been created from years of prudent fiscal management and from targeted growth strategies that provide more jobs, income, and property values to the City.
-More than $145 million in public/private investment in Noblesville took place in 2020 alone, which will contribute to the tax base and spread the impact of this project over a larger group of users and beneficiaries.
+More than $145 million in public/private investment in Noblesville took place in 2020 alone, and more than $1 billion in private capital investment has been made in Noblesville since the beginning of 2020.
+This economic investment contributes to the tax base and spread the impact of this project over a larger group of users and beneficiaries.

 Total project costs are broken up into six main categories: